sathia27/sathia27.github.com/_posts/2019-04-11-cap-theorm.md

 ![CAP theorm](/img/blogs/cap-theorm/cap.jpeg)

-Let’s say you have single Node of DB

-What if that Node goes due to Network issue or Hardware issue.
-Downtime of your application will increase till your node comes back.
-Or what if data in that node is lost.
-Your application will not work, because you lost your data.
+When your database have single node.
+And when if node goes down due to any issues like Network or Hardware failure.
+Application Downtime will increase till your node comes back.
+And other scenario, you might lose your data.

 **Partition tolerance** is required in modern distributed systems